Actcheng/100-days-of-code/log.md

 ## Day 032: February 4, 2019

-**Today's Progress:** Spent two hours to make a Randow Quote Machine for Front End Libraries Certification on #freecodecamp.
+**Today's Progress:** Spent two hours to make a Random Quote Machine for Front End Libraries Certification on #freecodecamp.
 Watched a video of how to combine HTML, CSS and JavaScript.

 **Thoughts:** The video is really inspiring.
 I realized that I have almost forgotten about how to use different libraries.
 Want to add more features to the Random Quote Machine although it has passed all tests.